matmkim/DB_python/README.md

 # DB_Python

 This is the project from the lecture ```Database``` in SNU.
-Implemented Datamase Management System in Python.
+Implemented Database Management System in Python.

 ### Development Environment
 - Python 3.12